sathyaa22/Sorting-Algorithms/README.md

 print(num)
 ```

 ii)	#Insertion Sort

 '''
-Program to sort elements using Insertion sort
+Program to sort the elements in the list using the Insertion Sort algorithm

-Developed by: SATHYAA R
+Developed by Ramya R

-Registration number: 212223100052
+Register No: 212223230169
 '''
 ```
 num=eval(input())
 for i in range(1,len(num)):